 Proof of identity may be established with a previous undamaged U.S. passport or a current fully valid driver’s license, a Naturalization Certificate, Government I.D., or military I.D. card.
 When such identity documents are from outside Ohio, Greater Cincinnati, Northern Kentucky, and Southeast Indiana or are expired, additional documentation must be presented.
 Photocopies of both sides of identity documents must be submitted.

 Please include your Social Security Number (SSN) on your passport application; the SSN must be submitted in accordance with 26 U.S.C.
 6039E.
 Failure to include your SSN will subject applicants to a $500 penalty enforced by the IRS.

 - Passport Photo

 Passport photos must be 2”×2” in size and the face must measure between 1” and 1⅜″ from tip of chin to top of hair.
 The photos must be in color, taken within the last 6 months and include whole-face views against a white background.
-Uniforms or head-covering should not be worn (exclusions exist for those with religious reasons); eyeglasses (or reflections) should not obscure the eyes.
+Uniforms or head-covering should not be worn (exclusions exist for those with religious reasons); eyeglasses should be removed.
 Unacceptable photos may delay processing time.
 For more detail, see the U.S. Department of State’s guidelines.

 - The Main Library provides an optional passport photo service.
 Questions can be directed to the Library's Information and Reference Department (513-369-6900).